 And it started out the same way.
 With a look, a touch, a thought.
 Back then I was a teenager and knew nothing.
 Now I know everything.
 I know what this could lead to.
 What could happen.
 I wanted no part of it.

 I got my tools set up and told her to sit.
 “Script right?”

 I was curious about what she’d want.
 Someone like her, I was thinking a book quote.
 Maybe some Shakespeare or something like it.
 Something poetic.
 Profound.
-Everlasting.
+Whimsical.